 But my very favorite way to top it off is with thinly sliced radishes and a sprinkle of hemp seeds.
 Sometimes, I drizzle balsamic vinegar too, but that depends on my mood.
 You can add a pinch of salt or pepper if that appeals to you, but I like it without.

 Of course, you can’t have avocado toast without bread.
 Just make sure to pick one you like.
 That sounds silly to have to say that, but you aren’t going to magically like that health food bread you thought tasted like cardboard before just because you slathered on some creamy avocado (though it will make it better!).
 That being said, I think you should choose something whole grain and full of fiber.
 NOT processed white bread.
 For store bought breads, I like Ezekiel sprouted grain breads – they have gluten free options as well if you need/want that.
 Or check your local bakery for freshly made whole grain options.

 My Favorite Avocado Toast w/ Radishes

 I hope you guys give this Avocado Toast recipe a try and love it as much as I do!
-If you try it, please come back and leave me a comment below with your feedback.
+If you try it, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!

 Other topping ideas: Shredded carrot, arugula, and pumpkin seeds; Sliced strawberries and chopped pecans; Black beans, diced tomato, and diced red onion; Sliced pears, arugula, and chopped walnuts